Encrypted Data For Efficient Markets

 Encryption is a way to secure data.
 Ordinarily, if you encrypt data, it becomes useless to a data scientist.
 But new developments in cryptography are letting us share datasets securely without destroying their utility to data scientists.
 Structure-preserving encryption schemes allow machine learning algorithms to learn things even though blind to the raw data.

 There are now practical homomorphic encryption schemes, such as the Fan and Vercauteren scheme, which allows one to perform addition and multiplication operations on high degree polynomial ciphertexts in an algebraic ring.
 Turns out, if multiplication and addition are preserved, then structure is too.
 Since machine learning algorithms only care about structure, this breakthrough means you can run machine learning algorithms on encrypted data.

-Simpler schemes like order-preserving symmetric encryption also allow strong security in certain settings, and are easy to use with out of the box machine learning tools.
+Simpler schemes like order-preserving symmetric encryption also provide security in certain settings.
+New methods from neural cryptography can be used encrypt data that is easy to use with out of the box machine learning tools.

 Claim: Breakthrough encryption techniques can be used to encrypt stock market data while still keeping it useful for machine learning experts.